-In addition to the guidance set forth in 2 CFR 200.306(b), for federal awards from the Department of Labor, the recipient must account for funds used for cost sharing or match within their accounting systems as the funds are expended.
+In addition to the guidance set forth in 2 CFR 200.306(b), for federal awards from the Department of Labor, the recipient must account for funds used for cost sharing or match within its accounting systems as the funds are expended.

-3.3.
-Final Federal Financial Report SF-425 and Closeout Financial Form
+5.3.3 Final Federal Financial Report SF-425 and Closeout Financial Form

-A final FFR/SF-425 quarterly report must be submitted electronically through the e-grants system on the normal quarterly due date and a Closeout Financial Form must be submitted electronically through the e-grants system no later than 90 days following completion of the cooperative agreement period.
+A final FFR/SF-425 quarterly report must be submitted electronically through the e-grants system on the normal quarterly due date and a Closeout Financial Form must be submitted electronically through the e-grants system no later than 90 days after the end date of the period of performance.

-3.4.
-Additional Financial Reporting
+5.3.4 Additional Financial Reporting

-Per 2 CFR 200.207, USDOL may ask the recipient to submit on a case-by-case basis, an update of the project's detailed outcomes-based budget, or a Federal Financial Report SF-425 that provides information on total allocations, expenditures, commitment of balances and project balance by budget categories identified in SF-424A (Budget Information Form).
+Per 2 CFR 200.207, USDOL may ask the recipient to submit on a case-by-case basis, an update of the project's detailed outcomes-based budget, or information on total allocations, expenditures, commitment of balances and project balance by budget categories identified in SF-424A (Budget Information Form).

-4. Inventory List of all Equipment and Real Property
+5.4 Inventory List of all Equipment and Real Property

-The recipient must submit an inventory list of all equipment and real property to the Grant Officer within the timeline established in the General Timetable of Standard Deliverables, at any time that additional equipment or real property is purchased with project funds, and at least once every two years, consistent with the regulations applicable to "Property Standards" at 2 CFR 200, Subpart D - Post Federal Award Requirements (see Annex IV: Inventory List (Suggested Format)).
+The recipient must maintain an inventory list of all equipment and real property consistent with the regulations applicable to "Property Standards" at 2 CFR 200, Subpart D - Post Federal Award Requirements (see Annex IV: Inventory List (Suggested Format)).
+The recipient must provide a copy of their inventory list to USDOL upon request

-The Inventory must also be submitted as part of the project closeout.
-See Project Closeout Procedures below.
+In addition, the inventory must also be submitted 90 days before the end of the period of performance of the cooperative agreement as part of the project closeout.
+See Project Closeout Procedures.

-VI.
-Communication
+6. Communication